Resources

 Extra Products

-Related: Kula Cloth!
-Most STPs are designed so that you don’t need to wipe, but if you want extra protection or you still like squatting, try these out.
-These I have not tested, but they have a waffle design called “Twatwaffle” so that is highly excellent.
+• Kula Cloth!
+Most stand-to-pee devices are designed so that you don’t need to wipe, but if you want extra protection or you still like squatting, try these out.
+They can also be used to clean your pee funnel hygienically on the go.
+I have not tested these, but they have a waffle design called “Twatwaffle” so that is highly excellent.

 I do not receive any money from the sale of these products.
 Honestly, I didn’t even get free samples.